MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-integrations-to-qmslms.md

 :::image type="content" source="media/point-to-point-integration.png" alt-text="Example of point-to-point integration":::

-<u>API-based middleware integration</u> is when software acts as a bridge between two or several systems that need to communicate.
+<u>API-based middleware integration</u> is when software acts as a bridge between two or several systems that must communicate.
 Middleware integration allows the systems to communicate and establishes data flow amongst themselves without requiring the two applications to communicate directly.
-The bridge that the middleware integration creates also separates the system updates which means that both systems do not need to be re-validated if only one of the systems is changed and/or updated.
+The bridge that the middleware integration creates also separates the system updates which means that both systems do not must be re-validated if only one of the systems is changed and/or updated.

 :::image type="content" source="media/middleware-integration.png" alt-text="Example of middleware integration":::

 Whether it is wise to choose point-to-point integration or API-based middleware integrations depends on your enterprise architecture strategy and the tools you have available within your organization.
 If you have middleware integration software, it makes sense to choose the API-based middleware integration.
 If you don't have middleware integration software, then point-to-point integration might be the best fit.

 > [!NOTE]
-> All technical integrations need to be a part of the potential GxP validation and test.
+> All technical integrations must be a part of the potential GxP validation and test.
 This is an argument for starting with process-based integration as time to go-live can be reduced.
 Process-based integration also involves less maintenance work until a critical level of data transfer is needed.

 **Integration to LMS**